googleinterns/spacetime-sim-2020/README.md

 Traffic light optimization using sumo.

 # Traffic Light Optimization using Deep-RL
-In this project, we study and implemetent traffic light optimaization techniques using a Deep-Reinforcment Learning Benchmarking tool, FLOW and a traffic simulator, SUMO.\
+In this project, we study and implement traffic light optimization techniques using a Deep-Reinforcement Learning Benchmarking tool, FLOW and a traffic simulator, SUMO.\
-FLOW (https://flow-project.github.io/)  was developed by the Mobile Sensing Laboratory at the University of California, Berkeley with the goal of providing structured and scalable RL optimization tools in traffic management for autonmous vehicles and traffic lights. \
+FLOW (https://flow-project.github.io/)  was developed by the Mobile Sensing Laboratory at the University of California, Berkeley with the goal of providing structured and scalable RL optimization tools in traffic management for autonomous vehicles and traffic lights. \
 SUMO (https://sumo.dlr.de/docs/index.html) is an open source, highly portable, microscopic and continuous traffic simulation package designed to handle large networks.

 # Baselines Implemented